adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## 1. Because styles change in response to screen size

 If you're building a responsive website, element styles will change based on screen size.
-Imagine coding a two-column grid to the following spec:
+Imagine coding a two-column grid whereby:

 * Each column has `20px` and `50px` padding on "small" and "large" screens respectively.
 * Each column has `2em` and `3em` font-size on "small" and "large" screens respectively.